-Protected areas, including Marine Conservation Zones, are one of the most crucial tools for conserving marine wildlife.
-Join our campaign to support an ecologically coherent network of MCZs.
+Marine Protected Areas, including Marine Conservation Zones, are one of the most crucial tools for conserving marine wildlife.

 As a result of the Marine and Coastal Access Act 2009, a network of Marine Conservation Zones (MCZs) has been created that protect marine species and habitats.